bcgov/data-publication/pages/dsg_bcdc_roles_responsibilities.md

 ## IT IS ALL ABOUT THE INFORMATION

-This guide is about managing information within the BCGW and making it available for decision making.
+This guide is about managing information within the DataBC Program and making it available for decision making.
 The following points provide some context.

 + **We use a lot of information**
    + The Province collects and uses a wide variety of information.